 Upper-class geometry professor Juan and his wealthy, married mistress Maria José, driving back from a late-night rendezvous, accidentally hit a cyclist, and run.
-The resulting, exquisitely shot tale of guilt, infidelity, and blackmail reveals the wide gap between the rich and the poor in Spain, and surveys the corrupt ethics of a society seduced by decadence.
-Juan Antonio Bardem’s charged melodrama Death of a Cyclist (Muerte de un ciclista) was a direct attack on 1950s Spanish society under Franco’s rule.
-Though it was affected by the dictates of censorship, its sting could never be dulled. —The Criterion Collection
+Juan Antonio Bardem’s charged melodrama Death of a Cyclist was a direct attack on 1950s Spanish society under Franco’s rule.

 Many elements are incredibly experimental, and they achieve so much that it's easy to overlook the flaws.
 The editing, especially, takes many risks in presenting the story in a disjointed manner, with abrupt cuts, that do not distract from the overall narrative.
 The dialogue is so rich and beautiful.
 I don't think there has been a film in my recent memory where the dialogue resonated so much from a poetic angle.